Olympics chief vows to minimise virus risk to Japan

 In opinion polls, the Japanese public have consistently expressed apprehension about Tokyo 2020, which was postponed by a year due to the pandemic and will finally open on July 23.

-Organisers announced the decision to ban spectators from almost all Olympic events last week, following repeated warnings from experts about rising virus cases and the risk of crowds gathering.
+Organisers announced the decision to ban spectators from all but a tiny number of Olympic events last week, following repeated warnings from experts about the risk of crowds gathering as infections rise.

+In an exchange with major global press agencies later yesterday, Bach said his team had strived to maintain a confident stance after Tokyo 2020 was postponed in March last year.

+“In these 15 months, we had doubts every day.
+This was a situation of high uncertainty,” he said.

+But by projecting confidence and taking decisions seriously, the IOC kept other parties on side, from athletes to sports federations and local authorities, Bach said.

+“Only because they all stayed on board, we can be here now, nine days before the opening of the Games.”

-The US softball team moved into the Olympic Village on Wednesday, public broadcaster NHK reported, the day after the compound opened without any of the welcome ceremonies or media opportunities often seen at the Games.
+The US softball team moved into the Olympic Village yesterday, local media said, the day after the compound opened without any of the welcome ceremonies or media opportunities often seen at the Games.

-Athletes will face strict virus rules while in Japan, and are banned from eating at local restaurants, taking public transport or interacting with the public.

-Olympic officials on Wednesday stressed that just a tiny percentage of the people coming into Japan for the event had tested positive for the virus.
+But the arrival of the Refugee Olympic team was delayed after an official tested positive in Doha, the IOC said.
+All the team's athletes tested negative.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at https://bit.ly/epaper-login